 On March 11, 2020, the World Health Organization declared the spread of the COVID-19 virus a pandemic.
-The continued spread of COVID-19 has caused disruptions in the national and local economies and across a variety of industries due in part to public health measures implemented by state and local governments and the resulting sustained economic uncertainty.
-These issues have affected the financial markets including a significant decline in market interest rates and volatility in the securities market.
-Despite the many government stimulus programs introduced during the pandemic, the extent of any prolonged impact to the economy could adversely affect the ability of the Company's borrowers to satisfy their obligations, decrease the demand for loans, disrupt banking operations, impact liquidity, or cause a decline in collateral values.
-While management has taken measures to mitigate the impact of the pandemic, such as temporary branch closures, transitioning to a largely remote work environment, and participation in government stimulus programs, the long-term impact to the Company remains uncertain.
+The continued spread of COVID-19 continuing in 2021 caused disruptions in the national and local economies and across a variety of industries due in part to public health measures implemented by state and local governments and the resulting sustained economic uncertainty.
+These issues affected the financial markets including an initial significant decline in market interest rates and volatility in the securities market.
+Stimulus programs introduced during the pandemic, a factor in increased market rates and inflation in 2022 could adversely affect the ability of the Company's borrowers to satisfy their obligations, decrease the demand for loans, disrupt banking operations, impact liquidity, or cause a decline in collateral values.
+While management has taken measures to mitigate the impact of the pandemic and economic factors, the long-term impact to the Company remains uncertain.